!-- Google tag (gtag.js) -->

 Creating an interactive and inclusive representation of the Portuguese language through a series of installations

-Initially hired to design one experience, my relationship with the Museum of Portuguese Language pushed me to form a small team that designed, coded and installed four additional installations.
+Initially hired to design one experience, my relationship with the client pushed me to form a small team to deliver four new installations.

 Client: Fundação Roberto Marinho